Mathematics Major Learning Outcomes

 - Operations Research: MATH 345, MATH 346, MATH 360, MATH 365, and MATH 440, as well as some work in Computer Science, including the study of data structures.

 - Pure Mathematics (recommended for those who plan to do graduate study): MATH 315, MATH 330, MATH 341, MATH 350, MATH 400, MATH 425 and MATH 440.

 Each Mathematics major, whether concentrating in applied mathematics or not, should be familiar with applications of mathematics to at least one other field.
-For this reason, the Department of Mathematics strongly recommends that majors pursue a sequence of three or more courses in at least one of the following departments: Biology, Chemistry, Computer Science, Economics, Geology, or Physics.
+For this reason, the Department of Mathematics strongly recommends that majors pursue a sequence of two or more courses in at least one of the following departments: Biology, Chemistry, Computer Science, Economics, Geology, or Physics.

 Mathematics majors are required to have a GPA of at least 2.0 in Mathematics courses at graduation.
 All Mathematics courses taken at Allegheny and numbered Math 152 and above (except 157, 158, 159, 160, 170, 210) will be used to compute the mathematics GPA.
 For the purposes of graduation, and with the approval of the Department Chair, if a student completes more than the minimum number of credits required for the Mathematics major, then the GPA in Mathematics may be computed using all required Mathematics courses and selected Mathematics electives numbered above MATH 152 (except 157, 158, 159, 160, 170, 210) that satisfy all requirements for the Mathematics major.
 In the case of repeated courses taken at Allegheny, only the most recent grade is included.
 Courses transferred to Allegheny will not be included in the departmental GPA.